 The Bank and the Company have also been the subjects of proceedings by state and federal securities regulatory and enforcement agencies relating to the marketing and sale of ARS.
-In August 2008, the Bank and its subsidiaries, entered into agreements in principle with the New York Attorney General's Office (NYAG) and the North American Securities Administration Association (NASAA), representing a consortium of other states and U.S. territories, pursuant to which the Bank and its subsidiaries agreed to purchase from their retail, certain smaller and medium-sized institutional, and charitable clients, ARS that those clients purchased from the Bank and its subsidiaries prior to February 13, 2008; to work expeditiously to provide liquidity solutions for their larger institutional clients who purchased ARS from the Bank and its subsidiaries; to pay an aggregate penalty of \$15 million to state regulators; and to be subject to state orders requiring future compliance with applicable state laws.
-On June 3, 2009, the Company finalized settlements with the NYAG and the New Jersey Bureau of Securities that were consistent with the August 2008 agreements in principle, and the Company entered into a settlement with the SEC that incorporated the terms of the agreements in principle with the states.
-The Company has since received proposed settled orders from a number of state and territorial agencies pursuant to which those agencies have claimed their respective shares of the \$15 million penalty.
-The Company expects to finalize those settled orders and pay the requisite shares of the penalty to the requesting states over the next several months.
+In August 2008, the Bank and its subsidiaries entered into agreements in principle with the New York Attorney General's Office (NYAG) and the North American Securities Administration Association (NASAA), representing a consortium of other states and U.S. territories, pursuant to which the Bank and its subsidiaries agreed to purchase from their retail, certain smaller and medium-sized institutional, and charitable clients, ARS that those clients purchased from the Bank and its subsidiaries prior to February 13, 2008; to work expeditiously to provide liquidity solutions for their larger institutional clients who purchased ARS from the Bank and its subsidiaries; to pay an aggregate penalty of \$15 million to state regulators; and to be subject to state orders requiring future compliance with applicable state laws.
+On June 3, 2009, DBSI finalized settlements with the NYAG and the New Jersey Bureau of Securities that were consistent with the August 2008 agreements in principle, and DBSI entered into a settlement with the SEC that incorporated the terms of the agreements in principle with the states.
+DBSI has since entered into settlement orders and paid the applicable share of the \$15 million penalty to all but one of the states and territorial agencies.